raydenlim/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**:  track assignment gradings, student participation and plan their tutorials, consultations and mastery checks
+**Value proposition**:  track assignment gradings, person participation and plan their tutorials, consultations and mastery checks

 ### User stories